SENSAAS/sensaas/README.md

 **1. Virtual Screening**

 This script is suited for performing virtual screenings of sdf files containing several molecules (database mode).
 For example, if you want to process a sdf file containing several conformers for Target and/or Source.
-Solutions are ranked in descending order of score and a similarity matrix is provided.
+A similarity matrix is provided along with a sdf file that contains all aligned Sources.
 The syntax is:

  	python meta-sensaas.py molecules-target.sdf molecules-source.sdf